Andrei-TC/itschool/Project/v1/Project/Project/readme.md

 ## Gameplay Flow

 - The game progresses as the player makes decisions in various encounter scenarios.
 Each decision may lead to combat, a peaceful resolution, or other story outcomes.
-The player’s inventory and health are affected by these decisions.
+The playerâ€™s inventory and health are affected by these decisions.